shiva2232/TN-foss/README.md

-## Edit config.py file according to your need.
+# TN-foss (Tamil Nadu - FOSS for automation)
+## Setup for Ubuntu(Linux)
- In linux you need to run \
+ In linux you need to run for the first time of your setup

-    $ sh script.sh
+    sh script.sh

- for installations.
+for installations. \
- Download and add voice models for piper-tts in voice directory.
+`To config your project edit config.py file to setup your zone and city.`

+## Running application
+To run the project run following commands

+    source venv/bin/activate # only once is enough before running python3 command python3 main.py

+or,

+    sh run.sh